ramonlopes23/ramonlopes23/README.md

 # 👨‍💻Ramon Lopes
 **`Estagiário de desenvolvimento`**

 I am Ramon Lopes, a development intern at the Information and Intelligence Advisory Office of the Office of the Comptroller General of the Municipality of Ferraz de Vasconcelos.
 I have been studying technology since 2016, with a technical degree in IT (ETEC) and currently pursuing a degree in Systems Analysis and Development (FATEC).
 I work on developing solutions for public management, process automation, and strategic data analysis, with previous experience in helpdesk and technical support.
-My main focus is frontend (Angular, React, PHP), while expanding my knowledge in backend (Java Spring Boot).
+My main focus is frontend (Angular and React), while expanding my knowledge in backend (Java Spring Boot).
 I share projects on GitHub and seek connections for knowledge exchange and collaboration on innovative solutions.

 ---